plantingspace/plantingspace.github.io/index.md

 ### Mangrove

-Mangrove is a non-profit initiative to create a public space on the Internet where people can freely share valuable insights with each other.
+Mangrove is a non-profit initiative to create a public space on the Internet where people can freely share valuable insights with each other without a central authority.

 It aims to offer an open and decentralized alternative to the proprietary information silos of Google, Amazon, and others.